TheSPSDAO/SPS-Validator/README.md

 - `git clone https://github.com/TheSPSDAO/SPS-Validator.git` : Clone the repository
 - `cd SPS-Validator`  : Change directory to the validator repository
 - `./run.sh stop`     : Ensure the validator is not currently running.
+- `cp .env-example .env`: If you haven't already run this.
+This will copy the default settings.
+You should update the new `.env` file with your `VALIDATOR_ACCOUNT` and `VALIDATOR_KEY` (posting).
+If you are JUST looking to earn license rewards, you should also set the `DB_BLOCK_RETENTION` variable to a minimum of `432000` to keep your database size small.
 - `./run.sh build`    : Build the validator.
 This will deploy the database, run migrations and also download/deploy the snapshot.
 - _(Note)_: If you receive an error like `Got permission denied while trying to connect to the Docker daemon socket`, follow the steps [here](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 - `./run.sh start` or `./run.sh start all` : Start the validator. `all` will start the management UI as well.